 Theoretically, this means any geo-restrictions should be easy to get around.
 But it's not always as simple as that.

 Many sites keep a database of identified VPN server IP addresses e.g., Netflix, Disney+, and the BBC iPlayer.

-So the moment you hop onto a VPN server that uses an IP address on that list, the streaming service will block you instantly.
+So the streaming service will instantly block you when you hop onto a VPN server that uses an IP address on that list.

 This is why many VPNs can't access sites with tough geoblocks, like Netflix and the BBC iPlayer, as they don't have enough VPN servers and IPs to stay ahead of IP blocking.